tseariana/dynamic_sim/README.md

 2. Open the 'sim_input file'.
 Specify desired parameters.
 Note: If loading from previous configuration, position vector file (pos_file_#) and its corresponding active force file (fa_file_#) must be in the input folder.
 Save any changes.

-3. Exit input folder with 'cd ..' and enter twlcsim folder with `cd twlcsim`.
+3. Exit input folder with `cd ..` and enter twlcsim folder with `cd twlcsim`.

 4. Run simulation using `python3 twlcsim.py`.